cleishm/libneo4j-client/README.md

 About
 -----

-libneo4j-client is a client library written in C for Neo4j.
-It is not intended as a complete driver, but rather as a foundation on which basic tools and drivers for various languages may be built. libneo4j-client takes care of all the detail of establishing a session with a Neo4j server, sending statements for evaluation, and retrieving results.
+libneo4j-client is a client library and command line shell for Neo4j.
+The client library is written in C, and is intended as a foundation on which basic tools and drivers for various languages may be built. libneo4j-client takes care of all the detail of establishing a session with a Neo4j server, sending statements for evaluation, and retrieving results.

-Included with libneo4j-client is neo4j-client, a small command shell for Neo4j that uses libneo4j-client for all interaction with Neo4j server.
+neo4j-client, the command line shell, is included with the libneo4j-client distribution and uses libneo4j-client for all interaction with Neo4j server.

 For more details, see [the project page]( https://cleishm.github.io/libneo4j-client/) and the [FAQ](